akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/upload_content_liferay.md

 - to create an url like *{host}:{port}/o/headless-delivery/v1.0/document-folders/{documentFolderId}/documents* :x:
 - to do a POST request with all this information :x:

-The *FileName* and the *CamelCMISContent* are stored in exchange properties and the JSON we need is in the exchange body.
+The *CamelCMISContent* input stream is stored in an exchange property and the JSON is in the exchange body.

 Reading the [documentation of the Camel-HTTP4 component](https://access.redhat.com/documentation/en-us/red_hat_fuse/7.6/html/apache_camel_component_reference/http4-component), that we will use to POST the request, it's clear that the component is able to use the exchange *body* and *header* to create the request.

+The best thing we can do here is some coding.
+We will create a custom bean and add it to the route.
+This is called a *processor*.
+It simply gives us the possibiliy to do several things in one component.